periperidip/exploring/guide.md

 right?
 I am putting so much emphasis on this section because this may be the most crucial part of this whole journey, _trying to pick something to work upon_.

-[Map of Computer Science](https://youtu.be/SzJ46YA_RaA): A detailed video(sort of?) on CS and its disciplines.
-A must watch Harvard's CS50<<please add a working link here>>: A really good and highly recommended course on introduction to CS.
+- **[Map of Computer Science](https://youtu.be/SzJ46YA_RaA)**: A detailed video(sort of?) on CS and its disciplines.
+A must watch
+- **Harvard's CS50(please add a working link here)**: A really good and highly recommended course on introduction to CS.
 It      also provides a hands-on to the student.

 ### Cryptography
 -------------------------------
-Art of the Problem: YT Channel
+**Art of the Problem**: YT Channel
-Learn Crypto: Free course on Coursera crypto101.io: Free crypto manual and course
+**Learn Crypto**: Free course on Coursera by Dan Boneh **crypto101.io**: Free crypto manual and course

-### Computer and Mobile Networks
+### Computer and Wireless Networks
 -------------------------------
-<<add resources>>
+- **Computer Networks: A Top-down approach; Kurose & Ross**: A must read book on Computer networks.
+- **[NPTEL course on Computer Networks](https://nptel.ac.in/courses/106105081/#) by Prof. Sujoy Ghosh**: A good and detailed course on computer networks.
+- To explore modern cellular networks, reading research papers would be a good start :)